Vars, Ontario: History

 As Bearbrook Station became difficult to distinguish from Bearbrook, it was renamed to Vars.
 Two sources lay claim to this name.
-The first maintains that a retired Embrun priest, l’Abbé C. Guillaume chose to commemorate the village of Vars in France’s Hautes-Alpes region.
+The first maintains that a retired Embrun priest, l’Abbé C. Guillaume, chose to commemorate the village of Vars in France’s Hautes-Alpes region.

 The more circulated claim is that the four men responsible for bringing the post office to Bearbrook Station deserved the credit.
 Their names were McVeigh, Armstrong, Ronan and Smith.
 As the first letter of each surname spelt MARS, they were relieved they had an alternate letter at their disposal in the McVeigh surname.
-And so Vars came to be.

-The people of Bearbrook Station decided to name the community after the four people who brought the post office to the area: Mc(V)eigh, (A)rmstrong, (R)onan, and (S)mith.
-The second story is that the town was given the name by a retired priest from Embrun, Ontario, l’Abbé C. Guillaume, village of Vars, Hautes-Alpes, in France.

 In 1915, permanent sidewalks were built in the main community area.
 In 1931, the first street lights were erected, a full year sooner than in their neighbouring community of Cumberland.